 1. Contact Your Finance Company Immediately

-If you aren’t sure you’ll be able to cover your upcoming monthly payment, don’t wait until it’s due and hope for the best.
+If you aren’t sure you’ll be able to cover your future monthly payment, don’t wait until it’s due and hope for the best.
 Instead, pick up the phone and explain your dilemma to your business lender.
 Remember, defaulting hurts both parties.
 Your business lender does not want you to default and therefore has a set procedure for avoiding this outcome.
 They may be able to extend your loan or lower your monthly payment.

 2. Make Internal Changes

 There may be changes you can make to help meet your monthly payment obligations.
 For instance, maybe you can cut your marketing spend since it hasn’t been bringing in as much revenue as expected.
 You can also enact strategies to increase the amount of cash that flows into your business each month.
 Examples include offering new invoice terms or following up with clients who usually pay late.
-If you are looking for new clients, ask for a deposit up front.
+If you are looking for new clients, ask for a deposit upfront.
 Another potential solution is enlisting tools that might allow you to make more sales, like automated email systems.

 3. Take Out Another Loan

 Taking out a business loan to repay another loan requires additional precautions.
-First, you must confirm that you’ve done everything in your power to lighten your monthly obligations (i.e. the solutions recommended in the previous section).
+First, you must confirm that you’ve done everything in your power to lighten your monthly obligations (i.e., the solutions recommended in the previous section).
 Then, explain the purpose of the desired loan to the potential lender.
 If the lender has experience in this situation, they will give you a loan that allows you to pay off the first loan and fix the cash flow problem that got you into this misfortune in the first place.
 The business lender might also provide some direction as to how to use the funds.
 For example, instead of just using the funds to pay off the first loan, it might be better to distribute it across all of your debts.

 4. Get Others to Support Your Financial Goals

 Reach out to your vendors, suppliers, and credit card providers to negotiate lower rates or longer terms.
 You may be able to reduce your monthly payment or receive a discount on inventory in the near future.
 Also, educate your employees about ramping up sales and being more mindful of business resources.
-Odds are, your employees will have their own suggestions for how you can cut expenses and make better use of your time.
+Odds are, your employees will have their suggestions for how you can cut expenses and make better use of your time.

 What is Equity Financing?